nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 76. What are four main types of services?
 ```
-* ClusterIP (Expose the service on a cluster-internal IP, not exposed to anything external to Kubernetes cluster)
+* ClusterIP: expose the service on a cluster-internal IP, not exposed to anything external to Kubernetes cluster.
-* NodePort (Expose the service on each Node's IP at a static port.
-External callers can call the service)
+* NodePort: expose the service on each Node's IP at a static port.
+External callers can call the service.
-* LoadBalancer (Provision an external IP to act as a load balancer for the service.
-Exposes a service to external callers)
+* LoadBalancer: provision an external IP to act as a load balancer for the service.
+Exposes a service to external callers.
-* ExternalName (Maps a service to a DNS name.
-The service doesn't change IP addresses, but it routes traffic to an external service that does have a dynamic IP)
+* ExternalName: maps a service to a DNS name.
+The service doesn't change IP addresses, but it routes traffic to an external service that does have a dynamic IP.
 ```
 77. What kubectl command will give you information such as what node and IP address a pod is on?
 And any failure events?
 ```
-$ kubectl describe pod my-nginx
+$ kubectl describe pod <my-pod-name>
 ```
 78. What are some of the benefits of Deployments?
 ```